-7.1.2 FLEXnet error -5: No such feature exists
+7.1.2 FlexNet error -5: No such feature exists

 If you see a license error message stating that no such feature exists, you might be trying to use a component for which there is no corresponding line in the license file.
+Possible causes are:

-For example, you might have previously used a license for an evaluation version of the ARM tools but have since installed the full version.
+- You might have previously used a license for an evaluation version of the ARM tools but have since installed the full version.
 If you do not reconfigure your client computer to use the full tools license, you are not be able to use the full version, even if the evaluation license has not expired.
 You must use a license compatible with the type of tools you have installed on your computer.
 To solve this problem, remove any old or expired licenses and reconfigure your client computer to use your new license.
-See Chapter 5 Configuring a Client to Use a License Server.
+See Chapter 5 Using a Floating License. - You might be trying to use a feature that is available only in the Professional version of the product, but you do not have a license for the Professional version of the product.
+You must purchase license fort he Professional version to use the feature.

-7.2 My node-locked tools fail with FLEXnet error -8: Invalid license key (inconsistent authentication code)
+7.2 My node-locked tools fail with FlexNet error -8: Invalid license key (inconsistent authentication code)

 This error can be reported if your license file has been corrupted, moved, or modified in a way that is not allowed.
 If this has happened, reinstall a clean version of your license file.
 For example, You can use the ARM web licensing portal to retrieve your original license.
-See Accessing the ARM web licensing portal from the License Wizard v4.x on page 2-6.
+See Accessing the ARM web licensing portal from the License Manager on page 3-2.